JValtteri/seec-email/README.md

 ![Menu Logged In](docs/doc_pictures/menu-in.png)

-1. Opening the address book, by selecting `1` and selecting the recipient.
+- A) Opening the address book, by selecting `1` and selecting the recipient by typing it's number.
-2. Selecting `2` from the menu.
-	- You can manually enter the address.
+- B) Selecting `2` from the menu and manually entering the address.

 If a public key is available for the address, you are prompted to encrypt the message.